ElenaBlejan/Proiect-Practic-TM/README.md

 [Bugs report ](https://github.com/ElenaBlejan/Proiect-Practic-Testare-Manuala/blob/main/Bugs%20report.pdf)

 ## 3.7 Test completion report
  A number of 34 test cases were planned for execution and all of them were executed.
-After execution were found 8 bugs.
+After execution there were found 8 bugs.

 ![Test Completion Report ](https://github.com/ElenaBlejan/Proiect-Practic-Testare-Manuala/blob/main/Test%20Completion%20Report%201.png)